nashvillest/nashvillest_wayback/README.md

 ## Nashvillest Content from Wayback Machine

 So, funny story.
-A bunch of data may have been lost in a server crash.
+A bunch of data ~~may have been~~was definitely lost in a server crash.

 This is an attempt to piece the content back together.
 It uses a [Ruby gem](https://github.com/hartator/wayback-machine-downloader) to extract the site content from the [Internet Wayback Machine](https://archive.org).